Rebellion Veterans' Association

 [Photo by Avery St. George]

 Clearly pictured are Ray McCaffrey (with white cap and shades) carefully driving, Bert Coffman (waving from the near rear seat) proudly waving and Dianne Yodice (far back seat) smartly posing in the fabulous blue "Stonewall Cadillac" (as one of the small local newspapers inadvertently dubbed it) riding down Fifth Avenue.
+With yellow blonde hair and colorful back to the camera is 'China' Fucito.
 Not so clearly pictured but seen is King Storme DeLarverie (in rainbow helmet and purple t-shirt), at the moment, appropriately riding shotgun!

 A Gay Day for All!